-Access to a broadcast station, to the station's lowest unit charges, and to equal opportunities, extends only to legally-qualified candidates.
-The burden of proving that a candidate is legally-qualified is on the candidate or their representative.
+Access to a broadcast station, to the station's lowest unit charge, and to equal opportunities, extends only to legally-qualified candidates.
+The burden of proving that a candidate is legally-qualified is on the candidate or the candidate's representative.
 If a station questions the bona fides of a candidate, the candidate must provide proof that he or she is qualified under that state's law.
-Legal qualification is usually shown by indicating the candidate is on the ballot or has done what is necessary in that state to be a write-in candidate.